 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Covia reported total greenhouse gas emissions of approximately 410,224,000 kg CO2e for Scope 1 and about 259,666,000 kg CO2e for Scope 2, resulting in a combined total of approximately 669,890,000 kg CO2e.
-This marks a slight decrease in Scope 1 emissions compared to 2022, where emissions were about 410,244,000 kg CO2e, while Scope 2 emissions remained consistent.
-Covia has set a significant climate commitment, aiming for a 20% reduction in Scope 1 and 2 greenhouse gas emissions per ton by 2030.
-This target, adopted in 2021, reflects the company's strategy to align its sustainability goals with industry realities, particularly as it plays a vital role in supplying essential minerals for a low-carbon future.
-The company is focusing on executing a detailed roadmap, implementing site-specific initiatives, and ensuring data integrity and transparency to achieve this goal.
-Overall, Covia's emissions data and commitments illustrate its proactive approach to addressing climate change while maintaining its operational responsibilities.
+In 2023, Covia reported total greenhouse gas emissions of approximately 410,224,000 kg CO2e for Scope 1 and about 259,666,000 kg CO2e for Scope 2.
+This represents a slight increase in Scope 1 emissions from 403,948,000 kg CO2e in 2022, while Scope 2 emissions decreased from 262,668,000 kg CO2e in the same year.
+Over the past few years, Covia's emissions have shown variability, with Scope 1 emissions peaking at 438,800,000 kg CO2e in 2019 and Scope 2 emissions reaching a high of 446,700,000 kg CO2e in the same year.
+Covia has set a significant target to reduce its greenhouse gas emissions intensity by 20% per ton for both Scope 1 and Scope 2 emissions by 2030.
+This commitment, initiated in 2021, aims to align the company's sustainability goals with the operational realities of the minerals industry, which plays a vital role in supporting a low-carbon future.
+The company is focusing its efforts on executing a detailed roadmap, implementing site-specific initiatives, and ensuring data integrity and transparency to achieve this target.
+Covia's emissions data is reported independently and does not cascade from any parent organisation.
+The company is actively working towards its climate commitments while maintaining transparency in its emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents